off-by-some/web/README.md

 Total Initial:    ~49 KB
 ```

+ For comparison, Many modern React or Angular apps start around 150–300 KB gzipped before you even add any kind of meaningful functionality.
 We hit about 50kb for the entire application.

 ### 📡 Pingdom Performance Snapshot